slonermike/lunchlady/THE_PLAN.md

 - Add no-sync option to `lunchlady setup`?
 Only needs to run once, so might not be necessary.
 Useful for offline development.
 - Link `sloppy-joe` repo to a specific, supported SHA, or branch (preferred).
 - Delete command in `lunchlady manage` (with confirmation)
-- Sort tag list based on frequency of tags' appearance.

 # Possible Improvements
 - Add new entry without existing HTML file.
 Create the HTML file.
 Auto-open in a specified editor?
 - Ability to spin up the `sloppy-joe` server via a `lunchlady` command -- e.g. `lunchlady start`
 - Should I disallow spaces on tags?
 Might make it nicer for deeplinks.
 - Locally-run web interface?
 There are rich text editors out there that could be utilized.
+- Automatically go into tag creation if no tags exist yet.

 # Open Questions
 - What are 'sections' going to be?
 Content chosen via tags?
 Chosen via explicit assignment?